 Donald Scotten is vice dean for administration and professor of the practice of law.
-Scotten specializes in business organizational law and business entity governance.
-He teaches Business Organizations, Mergers & Acquisitions, and Introduction to the U.S. Legal System, and is the faculty advisor for the student-run Business Law Society.
-He has served as Vice Dean for Administration since 2016.
+Scotten specializes in business organizational law and business entity governance, and teaches Business Organizations, Mergers & Acquisitions, and Introduction to the U.S. Legal System.

 Scotten is of counsel for Akerman LLP.
 Previously, Scotten was first vice president and senior counsel for Countrywide Home Loans, Inc., and was a senior associate at Howrey LLP.